 This page provides information for NSW RFS staff and volunteers.
 For community information about COVID-19, check the NSW Government website.

 Monitor this page for any changes to advice.
 This page will be updated as information changes.

-This information was last updated on 31 August 2020.
+This information was last reviewed and updated on 28 July 2021.